tweggen/Karawan/README.md

 the fragments they become loaded for, other eyntities, such as particles, may have a pre-determined, dynamic lifetime, as defined by their behaviours.
-Collectible items however, might have an infinite lifetime, only to be used at some point by the player.
+Collectible items however, might have an infinite lifetime, only to be wused at some point by the player.

 Therefore we introduce two concepts: creators, and owners.
 - Creators: Are capable of (re-)creating entities from serializable data.
 The